GIGABOOST.AI

 • The "Waitlist" Hook: Use your Reg CF campaign as a scarcity tool.
 "We are live on [Portal], but we've reserved $[Amount] of the round for institutional/accredited partners at [Terms]."

-• 5.
-Secure Data Room and CRM Sync
+• What Does a Secure Data Room + CRM Sync Do for the Parallel Track?

 • 9-Stage Investor CRM: Track every lead from "First Touch" to "Wire Received."